kei3224/leave_management_system/README.md

 # leave_management_system

-Leave Management System for SDO 1 Pangasinan.
-HR Unit
+Leave Management System for SDO 1 Pangasinan of HR Unit
 <a name="readme-top"></a>

 <!-- PROJECT SHIELDS -->